efarnleitner/efarnleitner.github.io/index.md

 ## Research Interest

 Over the past few years, I've had the opportunity to explore various areas of economic research.
-I've been involved in projects related to Education, Labor, and Public Economics.
+I've been involved in projects related to education, labor, and public economics.
 However, my main expertise lies in development economics, specifically focusing on empirical conflict studies.
 In my thesis, I examined the impact of locust swarms on conflict patterns and food security in Africa.
 To do this, I conducted a geographically disaggregated analysis, dividing the sample into hexagonal cells of equal size and estimating the incidence of conflict for each cell as a function of swarms and a set of covariates.

 ## Selected Work